xNikhilKumar/WeatherChatbot/README.md

 # WeatherChatbot
-Simple telegram chatbot that gives the weather report of the required location
+Simple telegram chatbot that gives the weather report of any required location